MicrosoftDocs/microsoft-cloud/docs/dev/m365-developer-proxy/overview.md

 # Overview

-Simulate real world behaviours of Microsoft Graph and other APIs.
+Simulate real world behaviors of Microsoft Graph and other APIs.

 Microsoft 365 Developer Proxy is a command line tool that aims to provide a better way to test applications.